ronnn-ddr/union_shop/prompt.md

 - Include headers and footers similar to other pages if applicable.

 Provide the new code for `lib/models/collection.dart`, `lib/data/collections.dart`, updated code for [`lib/product_categories.dart`](lib/product_categories.dart ) (renamed to `lib/collections.dart`), any necessary changes to [`lib/main.dart`](lib/main.dart ) for routing and renaming, and ensure the app builds and runs without errors.
 Create unit tests for the new functionality in `test/product_categories_test.dart` (renamed to `test/collections_test.dart`) if possible.
 Add brief comments explaining the changes and how they integrate with the existing code.

+# Sorting, Filtering, and Pagination Widgets Feature

+Create sorting, filtering, and pagination widgets for the Union Shop app to enhance the collections page (`lib/collections.dart`) and individual collection pages (`lib/collection_page.dart`).
+The main entry point is in `lib/main.dart`, which sets up a MaterialApp with routes.
+The app uses HeaderWidget and FooterWidget for consistency, and displays collections/products in responsive GridViews.

+Add reusable widgets for sorting (by name A-Z, price low-high, price high-low), filtering (on individual collection pages: by size or price range), and pagination (every 4 items).
+Integrate these above the GridView in each page, using state management for dynamic updates.
+Ensure responsiveness with MediaQuery adjustments for mobile vs. desktop.

+Specifically:

+1. **Sorting Widget**: Create `lib/widgets/sort_widget.dart` with a DropdownButton for sorting options (name A-Z, price low-high, price high-low).
+Apply sorting to the displayed list.

+2. **Filtering Widget**: Create `lib/widgets/filter_widget.dart` with FilterChips for filtering options.
+On collections page: no filtering (since collections are separate).
+On individual collection pages: filter by size (S, M, L, XL) or price range (under £20, £20-£30, over £40).

+3. **Pagination Widget**: Create `lib/widgets/pagination_widget.dart` with Previous/Next buttons and page indicator.
+Paginate every 4 items, updating the GridView to show only the current page's items.

+4. **Integration**: Update `lib/collections.dart` to include sorting and pagination above the GridView.
+Update `lib/collection_page.dart` to include sorting, filtering, and pagination.
+Use StatefulWidgets to manage state and rebuild on changes.

+Additional requirements:
+- Use Flutter widgets like DropdownButton, FilterChip, ElevatedButton for the widgets.
+- Ensure the widgets are responsive: Adjust padding and sizes with MediaQuery (16px mobile, 32px desktop).
+- Styling: Use 'WorkSans' font, theme color (Color(0xFF4d2963)) for buttons, black/grey text.
+- Handle edge cases: Disable buttons when no previous/next page, show all items if fewer than 4.
+- Integrate seamlessly with existing code; update state in page build methods.

+Provide the new code for `lib/widgets/sort_widget.dart`, `lib/widgets/filter_widget.dart`, `lib/widgets/pagination_widget.dart`, updated code for `lib/collections.dart`, `lib/collection_page.dart`, and ensure the app builds and runs without errors.
+Create unit tests for the new functionality if possible.
+Add brief comments explaining the changes and how they integrate with the existing code.